 Anyone who refuses to wear a medical face mask in these areas must expect to pay a fine amounting to at least EUR 50.

-Public or non-public assemblies according to Article 8 of the Basic Constitutional Law are exempt from the prohibition.
+Public or non-public assemblies according to Article 8 of the Basic Constitutional Law are exempt from the restrictions.
 Unless a rush or spontaneous meeting is concerned, they must be reported to the competent assembly authority by telephone, in writing or by e-mail at least 48 hours before they are announced.
-Since persons who are ill, suspected of being ill or suspected of being infectious have already been identified in Bremen, the competent authority may prohibit, restrict or impose conditions on the assembly.
+The competent authority may prohibit, restrict or impose conditions on the assembly.

 During quarantine, you are not allowed to leave your house or apartment, not even with the dog, to go shopping or to go for a walk.
 You are not allowed either to receive visitors.
 Please remember: this measure serves to protect your family, your neighbours and everyone else around you.
 Violations of the quarantine rules can be punished through fines!

 Infected persons: As soon as you get a positive test result, you must go into quarantine.
 Quarantine ends after 14 days at the earliest – and only after you have had no symptoms for 48 hours, if you are able to present a negative test and on condition of your doctor's approval.

 Tested persons: Persons having a positive result from an antigen rapid test must likewise go into quarantine for 14 days.
 If a subsequent PCR test shows a negative result, you do not have to stay in quarantine anymore.